Liberal Party of Newfoundland and Labrador: Liberals under Dwight Ball (2012–2020)

-Ball Government (2015–2020)

 In the 2015 general election, the Tories lost their majority to the Liberals making their government the shortest in the province's history since joining Canada (it lasted from 2003 to 2015, 12 years).
 The party won every by-election in the years between the 2011 general election and the election in 2015 and some Tory MHAs crossed the floor to the Liberal Party including former cabinet minister Tom Osborne.
 In the months ahead of the election in 2015 the Liberals lead in the polls, often with support from the majority of respondents.
 The party won 31 of 40 seats in the election.

 Since the election support for the Liberal Party has dropped significantly.
 This started in April 2016 when Finance Minister Cathy Bennett unveiled the government's budget.
 Due to the ongoing fall in oil prices and high public debt due to overspending by the Tories under Williams and Dunderdale, the province faced a massive deficit and thus, the Liberal government planned tax increases and cuts to government services including the closure of libraries and courthouses.
 Combined with the mismanagement of the Lower Churchill Project and Nalcor Energy, this led to Ball being one of Canada's least popular heads of government only seven months after being elected with a majority of votes.

 On June 16, 2018 delegates at the Liberal Party Annual General Meeting vote to endorse the leadership of Dwight Ball with 79% voting against the party holding a leadership convention.

 In the 2019 provincial election, despite consistent Progressive Conservative leads in polling through the debate, including a 9 point lead in the final poll, released a day before the election, the Liberal Party led by Ball won re-election, but nonetheless fell one seat short of retaining their majority after an unexpected loss to the New Democrats in Labrador West by 5 votes (later lowered to 2 votes).
 The Liberals won 20 out of 40 seats in the legislature.